sigasi/sigasi_insights/content/tech/vhdl-pragmas.md

 If you have reason to doubt these assumptions, please talk to me in the comments section below.

-In my next post, [List of known VHDL metacomment pragma's]({{< ref "list-known-vhdl-metacomment-pragmas.md" >}}), I will list as many metacomment formats as I was able to find.
+In my next post, {{< page "tech/list-known-vhdl-metacomment-pragmas" >}}, I will list as many metacomment formats as I was able to find.